pranshugaba/hugo-website/content/thoughts/twenty-thousand-leagues/index.md

 The book started out strongly.
 It is more of a experience than a plot.
 I need to look up more on how much information was known to people in the late 19th century.
-I am not sure if there is a sea on in the middle of and
+I am not sure if there is a sea on in the middle of antarctica.

+Every other chapter contains an exhaustively long list of all the flora and fauna that the Professor sees under the sea.

+Since this is a serialized story, I don't think Verne had the planned out the ending in advance.

 Some issues specific to my edition: Many full stops and commas were missing.

 <!--
 {{< note title="More info" >}}